sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

     >**IMPORTANT:** If a flow function has 2 outputs, use the top one.

+    >Every flow function can define different outputs depending on the result of the flow function.
+Many flow functions -- including **Create record** -- have one output for success (top) and one output for an error (bottom).

 3. Click the new **Create record**, and set the following:

     - For **Resource name**, select **Workflows**.